New Jersey Intersection Accident Lawyers

-These accidents can occur where there are traffic signals (signalized) or where signals are not installed.
+These intersection accidents can occur where there are traffic signals (signalized) or where signals are not installed.
 Because these crashes usually occur when both vehicles are moving, the vehicles involved tend to hit other moving motor vehicles, parked cars, signs or utility and telephone poles.
 They can happen when turning left across traffic or turning right onto another street, especially if the turn is taken too wide.
+Because these accidents can be complicated to determine who is at fault, it is important to contact a skilled car accident lawyer that specialize in intersection accidents.

 Intersection Accident Statistics

-National Highway Transportation Safety Administration (NHTSA) statistics show the frequency of the different causes of these deadly crashes:
+National Highway Transportation Safety Administration (NHTSA) statistics show the frequency of the different causes of these deadly intersection collisions:

 - Drivers who just didn’t look carefully enough caused 41 percent of intersection collisions.